 Trying to get time away for family camping is hard enough, not to mention getting kids interested in camping activities.
 All too often, children are preoccupied with phones, tablets, and other electronics, which makes it challenging to help them get in touch with nature.
 Luckily we’ve been there and done that— and know a few things about getting kids excited for the outdoors.

-So, pack up the RV or Camper Van, drive to your nearest campground, set up your site and let the fun begin!!
+Unplug for a day (or two… or ten) with these five cool camping activities.
+Pack up the RV or camper van, drive to your nearest campground, set up your site, and let the fun begin!

 However, before letting the kids out free-reign, let’s talk about some important safety tips.

-- Put a ‘safety’ whistle on them; instructing to ‘only’’ use it in case of emergency.
+- Put a ‘safety’ whistle on them; instructing them to only use it in case of emergency.

 - Make sure they have some sort of identification on them (i.e. name tags inside their clothing, etc.)

-- Make note your children’s clothing colors anytime they go out.
+- Take note of your children’s clothing colors anytime they go out.